altingia/PEA/README.md

   Once PEA is installed successfully, type the following command to start PEA:
 >  \$ docker run -it -v **/host directory of dataset**:/home/data malab/pea R
->  #Supposing that users’ private dataset is located in directory “/home/test”, then change the bold words above (**/host directory of dataset**) to host directory (**/home/test**)
+**Note:** Supposing that users’ private dataset is located in directory `/home/test`, then change the bold words above (**/host directory of dataset**) to host directory (`/home/test`)
 >  library(PEA)
 >  setwd("/home/data/")

-**Important:** the directory ("/home/data/") is a virtual directory in PEA Docker image.
+**Important:** the directory (`/home/data/`) is a virtual directory in PEA Docker image.
 In order to use private dataset more easily, the parameter “-v” is strongly recommended to mount host directory of dataset to PEA image.

 CMR calling
 ============